MohamedHNoor/metrics-webapp/README.md

 # 📖 [Metric WebApp] <a name="about-project"></a>

-**[Metric WebApp]** is a mobile web application that allows users to view a list of African countries and.
+**[Metric WebApp]** is a mobile web application that allows users to view a list of African countries.
 The wepapp has two pages: the home page and the details page.
 The home page displays a list of countries that could be filtered by country name.
 When the user clicks (or taps) on a country, the application navigates to the details page.

 ## Screenshots